Water supply deal with Singapore ‘too costly’, needs to be settled: Malaysia PM Mahathir

 "We will sit down and talk with them, like civilised people," he said in the interview.

+In a Channel NewsAsia interview also on Monday, Dr Mahathir called the price of water being sold to Singapore "ridiculous".

+"I think it is manifestly ridiculous that we should sell water at 3 sen per thousand gallons.
+That was okay way back in the 1990s or 1930s.
+But now what can you buy with 3 sen?
+Nothing," he told Channel NewsAsia in an exclusive interview.

-Dr Mahathir also said that he would be friendly with Singapore and other nations, while focusing on striking fair deals and ensuring balance.
+Bloomberg quoted Dr Mahathir as saying that he would be friendly with Singapore and other nations, while focusing on striking fair deals and ensuring balance.

 “I think we can benefit from each other," he said.
 "We need the expertise of Singapore.
 Lots of Singapore people invest in Malaysia because it’s much cheaper here."